We've independently reviewed this article to make sure it's as accurate as we can make it.

 While this sounds scary, don’t worry!
 Infrared is the same type of heat we receive from the sun.
 It’s completely natural, and we even produce a little bit of it ourselves!

-While I’m not (yet) able to make good explanation videos, I found this great one below.
+I found this great explanation video below.
 It’s by a Scottish company that produces infrared panels.
 They give a great little explanation and some benefits of infrared heating.

 Are Infrared Heaters Safe?